nikolaspfannenschmidt/spatial_turn_in_content_moderation_archive/README.md

 ## Legal Notice
-The texts and materials contained within the archived web pages originate from VRChat Inc. and Meta Platforms Inc. and remain under their respective copyright and usage rights.
+The texts and materials contained within the archived web pages originate from VRChat Inc. and Meta Platforms Inc. and remain under copyright and usage rights.

-The archived contents are provided for non-commercial scholarly analysis only, in accordance with § 60c UrhG.
+The archived contents are provided for non-commercial scholarly analysis only, in accordance with § 60c UrhG for scientific purposes.

 The repository itself (structure, file organization, metadata) is provided without its own license and may be used only within the scope of academic research, citation, and documentation.

 No commercial use.
-No redistribution of the archived contents.
+No redistribution of the archived contents outside academic scholarship.

 ---